-The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the three quarters ended May 31, 2021.
+The following discussion is a description of the primary factors affecting our cash flows and their effects upon our liquidity and capital resources during the quarter ended November 30, 2021.

-Cash Flows From Operating Activities
+Cash Flows Provided By Operating Activities

 Our primary source of cash from operating activities was the sale of services to our customers in the normal course of business.
-Our primary uses of cash for operating activities were payments for selling, general, and administrative expenses, payments for direct costs necessary to conduct training programs, payments to suppliers for materials used in training manuals sold, and to fund working capital needs.
-Despite the operating difficulties resulting from the COVID-19 pandemic in the first three quarters of fiscal 2021, our cash provided by operating activities increased 65 percent to \$30.9 million compared with \$18.7 million in the first three quarters of fiscal 2020.
-The increase was primarily due to increased income from operations and favorable changes in working capital during the first three quarters of fiscal 2021.
-Despite pandemic conditions, our collection of accounts receivable remained strong during the first three quarters of fiscal 2021 and provided the necessary cash to support our operations, pay our obligations, and make critical investments.
+Our primary uses of cash for operating activities were payments for SG&A expenses, to fund changes in working capital, payments for direct costs necessary to conduct training programs, and payments to suppliers for materials used in training manuals sold.
+Our cash provided by operating activities for the first quarter remained strong at \$10.2 million compared with \$10.9 million in the first quarter of fiscal 2021.
+Improved operating results during the quarter were offset by changes in working capital balances during the first quarter of fiscal 2022.
+Despite pandemic conditions, our collection of accounts receivable remained strong during the first quarter and provided the necessary cash to support our operations, pay our obligations, and make critical investments.